1 Night in San Diego

+Development

+Lawson stated that she saw a dearth of female buddy comedies and wanted to make one.
+The premise of the film comes from how as a former New Yorker moving to L.A., Lawson first thought that the city and San Diego were far enough from one other to constitute a road trip.

+Principal photography took place in Southern California, with filming occurring in Los Angeles and San Diego.
+Lawson has described the production as an independent film made with a relatively small budget, noting that the cast and crew relied on local locations to depict the nightlife and landmarks of San Diego.
+She also cited films such as Bridesmaids (2011) and Romy and Michele's High School Reunion (1997) as influences on the film's female-led comedic dynamic.

 Plot

-Hannah, a former reality star, and Brooklyn, a social media influencer, are a pair of best friends and wannabe celebrities who have recently moved out to Hollywood.
+Hannah, a former reality star, and Brooklyn, a social media influencer, are best friends and wannabe celebrities who have recently moved out to Hollywood.
 Facing personal and professional woes, they accept an invitation to spend time with a former high school crush in San Diego.
-When they ultimately find him unappealing, they decide to spend a debauchery-filled night out in the city that will test the limits of their friendship.
+When they ultimately find him unappealing, they decide to spend a debauchery-filled night out in the city with two fans of Hannah that will test the limits of their friendship.